Antcating/TelegramCrawler/README.md

 pip install -r requirements.txt
 ```

 You are done with installation.
-Now we proceed to running the scanner
+Now we proceed to running the parser

 ## 🎈 Usage <a name="usage"></a>